Admission information

 Personal record

 Consists of biographical data and may include previous educational achievements such as secondary school records.
 Please ensure that the address in the registrar's system is the correct one for mailing purposes.
-Students can update their address and social insurance number through the Student Portal.
-To make changes to formal information (legal name change and date of birth) in the student record, please complete the Personal Information Change Form (pdf).
-To request a preferred name or preferred gender change, please complete the Student Preferred Name and/or Gender Change Request Form (pdf).
+Students can update their contact information (address and phone numbers) through the Student Portal.
+To make changes to formal information (legal name, SIN, marital status, preferred name, citizenship status, and date of birth) in the student record, submit a Personal Information Change Form.
+This form can be found in the Student Portal under the 'Services' tab and the 'My Forms' button.

 Financial record